gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 #### Understanding the LSTM and GRU layers
 *SimpleRNN* isn't the only recurrent layer available in Keras.
 There are two others: *LSTM* and *GRU.* In practice, you'll always use one of these, because *SimpleRNN* is generally too simplistic to be of real use. *SimpleRNN* has a major issue: although it should theoretically be able to retain at time t information about inputs seen many timesteps before, in practice, such long-term dependencies are impossible to learn.
+This is due to the *vanishing gradient problem,* an effect that is similar to what is observed with non-recurrent networks (feedforward networks) that are many layers deep: as you keep adding layers to a network, the network eventually becomes untrainable.
+The *LSTM* and *GRU* layers are designed to solve this problem.